zoometh/Rdev/README.md

 # Rdev

-Miscellaneous of test files and functions for R, Python and JavaScript:
+Miscellaneous of test files and functions for R, Python, JavaScript, HTML, etc.

 * [GMM](#GMM)